“It is the same game. But at every level, women have extra hurdles to cross! ”

 Irony#2 Today, when newspapers scream loudly about the glory of international women’s day, at the corner of the very same paper, the whispers about the 3-year-old child kidnapped, raped and abandoned go unheard.
 Yes, the convict has been caught.
 Many convicts are being caught, many aren’t.
-We are waiting for rapes to happen & then get hold of the convicts.
-But nothing is being done to prevent this.
-I will never get fed up saying this, ‘Castration must be the punishment.
-Let him live with a defect the way the child will have to.’o
+We wait for rapes to happen & then get hold of the convicts.
+But nothing is being done to prevent rapes, create awareness and encourage mutual co-existence.

-I don’t have anything against the male.
-I am a human being who flinches when pain is inflicted on me.
-Who fights till the end, when I am coerced into something I am not willing to do.
-I am an Indian who believes that chastity is a priced possession which, once lost, you can never regain.
-I am a part of a society where rapes are done by the so-called-protectors and instead of punishing the convict, the victim is harassed, mocked and made to live with the shadows of her past!
+I don’t have anything against men.
+I am a human being who flinches when pain is inflicted on me, someone who fights till the end, when I am coerced into something I am not willing to do.
+I am a part of a society where rapes are committed by the so-called-protectors and instead of punishing the convict, the victim is harassed, mocked and made to live with the shadows of her past!

-While I grew up believing in these stories that came alive in the holy land of Bharat, I aspired to become a woman strong enough to fight injustice, smart enough to be a guiding light, one who would sacrifice for her loved ones, who would stand up for them, one with immense power controlled by humility, someone to whom all would look up to.
+While I grew up believing in these stories that came alive in the holy land of Bharat, I aspired to become a woman strong enough to fight injustice, smart enough to be a guiding light, one with immense power controlled by humility and someone to whom all would look up to.
 But once I faced the reality of Bharat today, the stories just seemed to be figments of somebody’s imagination.
 Because, today I fear to walk the streets of Bharat.
 A few kilometers across the crowded streets of the so called ‘God’s own country’, could make a woman relate at least two instances where she had to avert her eyes in shame – it might be a comment, or just a gaze.
-Women are considered to be objects of desire.

 I still believe in the power of Savitri, Kannagi, Durga and those thereafter.
-The faith is in my blood.
-But I want every women to believe in this.
+But I want every woman to believe in this.
 To have faith in themselves.
-I want every women toiling in the kitchens and backyards to know that their life isn’t really restricted to those four walls.
-I want every women who are considered inferior to know that being able to endure all the pains itself means that they are the stronger ones.
-I want all the single women to know that, they are the power they need.
+I want every woman toiling in the kitchens and backyards to know that their life isn’t really restricted to those four walls.
+I want every woman who are considered inferior and looked down upon like objects of sexual pleasure to know that being able to endure all the pains itself means that they are the stronger ones.
+I want all the single woman to know that, they are the power they need.
 I want the women abandoned by their husbands to know that, they are better off without a man who cannot stick to his decision.
 And finally, I want every woman who has a loving man in life to know what HE is worth.
-For, all aren’t blessed with the good fortune.
-Learn to keep him. 🙂
+For, all aren’t blessed with the good fortune. 🙂